MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 ---
-title: Plan your work in Microsoft Project with the Project Service add-in
+title: Plan your work in Microsoft Project with the Project Operations add-in
-description: This article provides information about how to use the Microsoft Project add-in for Microsoft Project Service.
+description: This article provides information about how to use the Microsoft Project add-in for Microsoft Project Operations.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice